thinkcompany/think_dev-standards/development-standards/accessibility.md

 An `<h1>` tags should appear no more than once per page, typically containing a kind of page title. `<h2>` tags appear often as the title of a section of the page, like a hero or sidebar.

 It's important to address font-size choices with CSS.
-Do not use an `<h5>` for you page title just because it should be smaller.
+Do not use an `<h5>` for your page title just because it should be smaller.

 Furthermore, language in the WCAG 2.0 success criterion for headings revolves around clarity.
 Headings that are clear and concise help users understand what the content of the page is.